 Who is the greatest men’s curler of all time?

-Kevin Martin was the skip of one of the greatest Olympic teams in curling history.
+Kevin Martin was the skip of one of the greatest Olympic teams in curling history, and is widely considered the greatest men’s curler of all time.
 In 2010, he led his team to an undefeated tournament en route to a 6-3 victory over Norway in the gold medal match.
 Martin currently holds the records in both Grand Slams (18) and wins by a skip in the Olympics (20).
 Since retirement, Martin has conducted various development camps for the sport and is a broadcast analyst for NBC.

 What men’s curler has the most World Curling Championships gold medals?

-Oskar Eriksson is one of just three male curlers to have nine total medals at the World Curling Championships, and he owns the record for most gold medals with five.
-Eriksson has appeared in ten World Curling Championships, meaning he's medaled 90% of the time, and he's won gold in half of his appearances.
+Oskar Eriksson has both the most gold medals (7) and overall medals (12) in the World Curling Championships.
+Eriksson has appeared in 13 World Curling Championship events and medaled in 12, meaning he’s medaled 92% of the time, and he’s won gold in more than half of his appearances.

 Who is the oldest men’s curler to win an Olympic gold medal?

 Robin Welsh is the oldest Olympic gold medalist in men’s curling history.
 At the age of 54, Welsh represented Great Britain at the first Winter Olympic Games held in 1924 in Chamonix, France.
 His team won gold in the inaugural presentation of the Winter Olympics, and he has remained the oldest Olympic gold medalist in the sport since.